Facebook Design Systems

 Our north star in building the Facebook Design System

-The Facebook design system adheres to a set of principles to ensure its quality and ability to cater to our diverse global user population.
-These principles guide the development of a high-quality design system that is accessible, inclusive, and user-centric.
+This project followed a set of principles to ensure its quality and ability to serve to our diverse global user population.

 Accuracy

-The Facebook Design System must be up to date to provide designers with accurate UI standards, matching design assets, and ensure alignment with engineering code.
-This promotes consistency, reduces errors, and streamlines collaboration between design and engineering teams.
+The Facebook Design System must be up to date to provide designers with accurate UI standards, matching design assets, and ensure alignment with engineering code to increase efficiency.

 Consistency